MsEATO/MsEATO.github.io/README.md

 # Executive Summary: EATO MVP0 Solution

 ## Introduction
 EATO is a company specializing in preparing video recipes as social media content.
-In order to enhance user engagement and offer a convenient ordering experience, EATO aims to develop a Minimum Viable Product (MVP0) that includes a standalone website, a chatbot for social media platforms, and an ordering bot for Instagram.
+In order to enhance user engagement and offer a convenient ordering experience, EATO aims to develop a Minimum Viable Product (MVP0) that includes a standalone website, a chatbot for social media platforms, and a quick order bot.
 This executive summary outlines the key components and benefits of the EATO MVP0 solution.

 ## Standalone Website